LauraBLei/SemesterProject2/README.md

 deployed site: [Here](https://semester-project2-rosy.vercel.app/)

-This project is an exam project - and is not an official website!
+!!_This project is an exam project - and is not an official website_!!

 For this exam project we had to make an auction page, we got some user stories and some restrictions.